csci-1301/Principles-of-Computer-Programming/textbook/Level_0_Values.md

 > [!example] Type signature
-> saying that the operator `OR` takes in two Boolean’s and returns (simplifies to) a Boolean is clunky.
+> Saying that the operator `OR` takes in two Boolean’s and returns (simplifies to) a Boolean is clunky.
 Instead we can write this like so:
 > $$OR : (Bool, Bool) \rightarrow Bool$$
-> while it may not seem much better at first blush, with time, this format will make talking about code much easier.
+> While it may not seem much better at first blush, with time, this format will make talking about code much easier.
 Another example is `NOT`:
 > $$NOT: Bool \rightarrow Bool$$

 So for a bit of a recap: